AskAnEditor/LetsGit/SomeFormatting.md

 # Nice!
-### Git uses [markdown](https://www.markdownguide.org/ "Programming-like syntax for formatting") to for nice-looking ReadMes (Like this instead of notepad-like text)
+### Git uses [markdown](https://www.markdownguide.org/ "Programming-like syntax for formatting") for nice-looking ReadMes (Like this instead of notepad-like text)